This article was originally printed in the Fall 2017 issue of VRM Intel. You can sign-up for a digital issue of the magazine here.

 Consideration and preference

 According to Expedia, travel consumers visit up to 38 website sites before making a booking.
-Other evidence shows that a customer will typically experience 23 touch points before they act.
+Other evidence shows that a customer will typically experience 23 touchpoints before they act.
 In today’s digital age, consumers are savvy and they do their research.
 In the consideration and preference phase of the sales funnel, your next potential guest is weighing up the pros and cons of the different travel options that they have for their stay.
 They are investing their time at the various booking sites, review sites and travel blogs, and are visiting the sites of other vacation rental businesses and accommodation suppliers.

-PR is essentially about getting earned, not paid for, exposure of your content.
+PR is essentially about getting earned, not paid for, exposure to your content.
 One of the key reasons that generating ‘earned’ content is so powerful, is because what other people or organizations say about you has far more influence on opinion and behaviour change over what you say about you.
 Just ask Google.
 That’s why online coverage has such a positive impact on search rankings.

 Search marketing, SEO and PPC are all essential for ensuring your offering is visible in the research phase of purchase; however, online coverage in the shape of an accommodation review, inclusion in a ‘Listicle’, a well-placed thought leadership article, a third-party review site or via a friend’s social media page, may just be the nudge needed to move a prospect down the funnel towards purchase.